QueriumCorp/WAS-Kubernetes/EnvironmentSetup/AWS/README.md

 ## Introduction

-This document describes the setup of Amazon Kubernetes (EKS) and Wolfram Application Server (WAS).
+This document describes how to deploy Wolfram Application Server (WAS) on Kubernetes hosted on AWS cloud infrastructure.

-This is a Terraform based, fully automated build-deploy script.
-Terraform is an infrastructure-as-code command line tool that will create and configure all required AWS resources, and install and configure all system software on which WAS depends.
-This process will take around 30 minutes to complete and will generate copious amounts of console output.
-Where possible Terraform uses Helm to install Kuberetes system softare packages.
+This is a Terraform based installation methodology that fully reliably automates the build, management and destruction process of all resources.
+Terraform is an infrastructure-as-code command line tool that will create and configure all of the approximately 120 resources that are needed for running WAS on Kubernetes infrastructure.
+These Terraform scripts will install and configure all cloud infrastructure resources and system software on which WAS depends.
+This process will take around 15 minutes to complete and will generate copious amounts of console output.

+Terraform will create a dedicated Virtual Private Network (VPC) to contain all other resources that it creates.
+This VPC serves as an additionl 'chinese wall' that prevents these AWS resources and system software packages from being able to interact with any other AWS resources that might already exist in your AWS account.
+This additional layer is strongly recommended, and you will incur negligable additional AWS cost for adding this additional layer of security protection.

-The Amazon EKS stack consists of the following:
+The Amazon Elastic Kubernetes Service (EKS) stack consists of the following:

 * a AWS S3 bucket and DynamoDB table for managing Terraform state
 * a dedicated [AWS VPC](https://aws.amazon.com/vpc/)